Alaska v. Amerada Hess: Delays

 In the years that followed the settlement on count one of the lawsuit, the case was repeatedly delayed by the legal maneuvering of both parties.
 Contemporary and historical accounts, however, place most of the blame for the delays on the oil companies.
 "The disputed millions of dollars, after all, were literally in [the oil companies'] pockets; they were making interest on it, and they were in no hurry to get rid of it," wrote William Johnson in a history of the case.

-Judge Compton stepped down from the case due to personal reasons and was replaced by Rodger Pegues in 1982.
+Judge Compton stepped down from the case for personal reasons and was replaced by Rodger Pegues in 1982.
 Soon after his appointment, it was revealed that he had worked for several oil companies as an attorney in Alaska.
 This created a potential conflict of interest, and Superior Court Judge Walter Carpeneti replaced Pegues on September 9, 1983.
 In December 1982, Bill Sheffield, a Democrat, replaced Jay Hammond, a Republican as governor of Alaska.
 Under the new administration, the state became more aggressive about prosecuting its case.
 In spring 1983, the state amended its lawsuit with a claim for damages, saying producers had shorted it $902 million between 1977 and 1986.
 Since six years of royalties were contested, the state was persuaded that it was owed a sizable amount.

 As the case moved into its discovery phase, the state requested several years' worth of oil company records but was met with stern opposition.
 The companies involved believed that those records could provide an advantage to their competitors if they were made public.
 In 1984, the state agreed to a protective order: The records taken in discovery could be labeled either confidential or "highly confidential."
 Under the former designation, they were kept with normal courtroom secrecy.
 Under the latter designation, the documents were kept under tighter protection determined by both sides in the lawsuit.